-BPC section 2111 - Postgraduate medical school study by non-citizens fellowship at the sponsoring medical school or AMC.
+BPC section 2111 - Postgraduate medical school study by non-citizens

+The dean of a California medical school, or dean or chief medical officer of an academic medical center (AMC) may sponsor an international physician to participate in a visiting fellowship at the sponsoring medical school or AMC.
 The Board must approve the visiting physician prior to the visiting physician starting.
 The visiting physician may only practice medicine under the direct supervision of the head of the department to which they are appointed.
 The appointment is for one year and may be renewed annually two times for a maximum of three years.
 The intent is for the visiting fellow to learn a new skill to be utilized upon return to his or her country.
 This training will not lead to licensure in California and is used frequently by the medical schools and AMCs.